minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 = Results <results>

 == Effectiveness of Contributions
-One of the hypothesis stated in @hypothesis is that the effect of pro and anti environmental campaign contributions would be minimal, if significant.
-As visible form the regression outputs in the appendix, this was not the case.
-From using control variables to state and year fixed effects in the LPM with all representatives, the campaign contributions from environmental sources and non-environmental sources were highly significant.
+One of the hypothesis stated in @hypothesis is that the effect of pro and anti-environmentalcampaign contributions,if statistically significant, would be minimal.
+As visible from the regression outputs in the appendix, this was not the case.
+From using control variables to state and year fixed effects in the LPM with all representatives, the campaign contributions from environmental sources and non environmental sources were highly significant.

-// LPM all representatives with control variables & log transformed For the most LPM shown in @lpm including control variables showed that when increasing the pro environmental contribution to representatives by 1000 USD, the probability of the representative voting pro-environmentally increases by 0.007214 percent on average, ceteris paribus.
-In return, when increasing anti-environmental contribution by 1000 USD, the probability of a representative voting pro environmentally decreases by an average of 0.0006 percent, holding all else constant.
+// LPM all representatives with control variables & log transformed For the most LPM shown in @lpm including control variables showed that when increasing the pro-environmental contribution to representatives by 1000 USD, the probability of the representative voting pro-environmentally increases by 0.007214 percent on average, ceteris paribus.
+In return, when increasing anti-environmental contribution by 1000 USD, the probability of a representative voting pro-environmentally decreases by an average of 0.0006 percent, holding all else constant.
 Both of these coefficients are significant on a 0 level.
 Given that the contributions from both anti and pro-environment are highly skewed, I applied a logistical transformation on the contribution variables, and